-Barnett Consulting possesses has the competencies to support the work of non-profit and corporate Boards of Directors.
+With more than 30 years of experience, Barnett Consulting has developed the competencies to support a wide range of non-profit and corporate boards of directors.

 Boards have legal, moral and ethical responsibilities.
-Barnett Consulting has experience to assist in sorting out the responsibilities of your board and staff to achieve a high level of cooperation
+Barnett Consulting has the experience to assist in sorting out the responsibilities of board members and staff to achieve a high level of cooperation

 Answers to “What is acceptable board member behavior?” are likely to be very different even within the same board.
 Contact us to clarify and establish a consistent view of board and staff responsibilities